Model

 def VAEConv1d(

-nf, # number of filters
+nf:list, # number of filters

-encoder, # list of Encoder's dense layers sizes
+encoder:list, # Encoder's dense layers sizes

-decoder, # list of Decoder's dense layers sizes
+decoder:list, # Decoder's dense layers sizes

 o_dim:int, # input size (T)